Participant registration system for runners event

 Front-end

-I created a small React.js component which fetch data from the back-end controller and renders data to the table.
+I created a small React.js component that fetches data from the back-end controller and renders data to the table.

 import * as React from 'react';